-Seeking addiction treatment is one of the best things you can do when you are suffering from drug or alcohol abuse.
-It can save your life, and also give you a fresh start for a much happier, sober, and healthy lifestyle.
-One thing that is incredibly important is that while you are in treatment, you need to make the most of your time there.
-And, in order to do so, one of the most important things you can do is be completely honest with yourself, your therapists, and your doctor so that they can provide the best course of treatment.
+Seeking addiction treatment is one of the best things you can do.
+It can save your life.
+Plus, ser you up with a fresh start for a much happier, sober, and healthy lifestyle.
+One thing that is incredibly important is to make the most of your time in treatment.
+In order to do so, one of the most important things you can do is be completely honest.
+This means being honest with yourself, your therapists, and your doctor.
+This way you can receive the best course of treatment according to your needs.

 Why Being Honest in Addiction Treatment Makes a Huge Difference

 When you arrive at addiction treatment, you can expect a full physical and mental examination.
-This is done in order to rule out and/or treat any underlying conditions you may or may not be aware of.
-Like with any doctor you go to, whether it be a cardiologist, a dentist, or someone treating a pain or injury, you want to be completely honest with them about your history and symptoms.
+This is done in order to rule out and/or treat any underlying conditions.
+Like with any doctor you go to, whether it be a cardiologist, a dentist, or someone treating pain or injury, you want to be completely honest with them about your history and symptoms.

 Being Honest About Your Physical History